 Some types of cancer grow and spread faster than others.
 But even within a cancer type, for instance testicular cancer, some cancers grow and spread more quickly or may be more or less responsive to certain treatments.
 Sometimes the level of a tumor marker can help predict the behavior and outlook for certain cancers.
-In testicular cancer, very high levels of the tumor markers HCG (human chorionic gonadotropin) or AFP are a sign of a more aggressive cancer and a worse outlook for survival.
-Patients with these high levels may be given more aggressive cancer treatments.
+In testicular cancer, very high levels of the tumor markers HCG (human chorionic gonadotropin) or AFP are signs of a more aggressive cancer and a worse outlook for survival.
+Patients with high levels of these markers may be given more aggressive cancer treatments.

 Seeing if certain treatments are likely to work

 Certain markers found on cancer cells can be used to help predict if a certain treatment is likely to work.
-For example, in breast and stomach cancers, if the cells have too much of a protein called HER2, drugs such as trastuzumab (Herceptin®) can be helpful in treatment.
+For example, in breast and stomach cancers, if the cells have too much of HER2 protein, drugs such as trastuzumab (Herceptin®) can be helpful in treatment.
+In cases like these, tumor tissue is checked for HER2 before treatment is started.
 If the cancer cells have normal amounts of HER2, the drugs won’t help.
-In cases like these, tumor tissue is checked for HER2 before treatment is started.

 Seeing how well treatment is working

-One of the most important uses for tumor markers is to watch patients being treated for cancer, especially advanced cancer.
-If a tumor marker is available for a certain type of cancer, the level of the marker may be able to be used to see if the treatment is working, instead of doing other tests like x-rays, CT scans, or bone scans.
+One of the most important uses for tumor markers is to monitor (watch) patients being treated for cancer, especially advanced cancer.
+If a certain type of cancer has a tumor marker, the level of the marker may be able to be used to see if the treatment is working, instead of doing other tests like x-rays, CT scans, or bone scans.

 If levels of the tumor marker in the blood go down, it’s almost always a sign that the treatment is working.
-On the other hand, if the marker level goes up, then the cancer is not responding and the treatment may need to be changed.
+On the other hand, if the marker level goes up, this could mean the cancer is not responding and the treatment may need to be changed.
 (One exception is if the cancer is very sensitive to a certain chemotherapy treatment.
-In this case, the chemo can cause many cancer cells to die and release large amounts of the marker into the blood, which will cause the level of the tumor marker to rise for a short time.)
+In this case, the chemo can cause many cancer cells to die and release large amounts of the marker into the blood, which will raise the level of the tumor marker for a short time.)